Sample CV For Quality Assurance/Quality Control Without Experience (Free PDF & Writing Guide)

 • Introduce you to the employer.

-• Highlight your strengths and qualifications.
+• Highlight your strengths/skills and qualifications.

-• Show that though you don’t have a paid work experience in the field, you’re trust-worthy and ready to grow.
+• Show that though you don’t have a paid work experience in the field, you’re trustworthy and ready to grow.

 • Respond to the requirements of the vacancy.